arelate/vangogh/README.md

 * username - your GOG.com username (email)
 * password - you GOG.com password (used only to authenticate current session)
-* downloadLangugages - what languages to download, default value is ["English"]
+* downloadLangugages - what languages to download, default: ["English"]
-* downloadOperatingSystems - files for which operating systems to download, default value is ["Windows"]
+* downloadOperatingSystems - files for which operating systems to download, default: ["Windows"]
+* downloadProductFiles - true: download product files, false (default): don't download product files
+* downloadScreenshots - true: download product screenshots, false (default): don't download product screenshots
+* updateAll - true: attempt to update all available products, false (default): only update product marked as updated
-* cleanupProductFolders - true: remove all files that are not specified for current version on GOG.com to _RecycleBin (preserving folder structure), false: don't remove any files from product folders
+* cleanupProductFolders - true (default): remove all files that are not specified for current version on GOG.com to _RecycleBin (preserving folder structure), false: don't remove any files from product folders